How to Scale a Startup Team: Top Tips for Founders

 The term "scaling" implies positive business growth.
 Hence, your team expansion needs to be backed up by facts proving that there really is a necessity to hire extra people.

 Otherwise, you have to ask yourself why you're rushing to get more employees on board.
-If your answer is "I'm tired of being a one-man-band and handling multiple roles", "I want to do whatever it takes to outperform competitors", or anything along these lines, it's very likely that the false expansion necessity idea is blinding you.
+If your answer is "I'm tired of being a one-man-band and handling multiple roles after starting the startup", "I want to do whatever it takes to outperform competitors", or anything along these lines, it's very likely that the false expansion necessity idea is blinding you.

 Remember that your resources aren't limitless; they tend to end sooner than expected.
 And going through the rounds of startup funding to get more money is very challenging.
 So you have to be smart about what you spend money on if you want the startup to survive.
 Sticking to a budget is crucial, therefore, you should: